mantidproject/mantid/docs/source/release/v3.11.0/diffraction.rst

 Single Crystal Diffraction
 --------------------------

-New algorithm :ref:`SingleCrystalDiffuseReduction <algm-SingleCrystalDiffuseReduction>` which performs the most common reductions done on Corelli (and elsewhere) for single crystal diffuse scattering.
+- New algorithm :ref:`SingleCrystalDiffuseReduction <algm-SingleCrystalDiffuseReduction>` which performs the most common reductions done on Corelli (and elsewhere) for single crystal diffuse scattering.
+- :ref:`FindPeaksMD <algm-FindPeaksMD>` has been modified to only add peaks to runs that contributed to that peak.
+This is a lot faster when multiple runs are in the same MDworkspace.